Amanda Lindhout: Abduction

 Elmi and the two drivers were released on January 15, 2009.
 The kidnappers later lowered the ransom demand to $1 million.

 On June 10, 2009, CTV News received a phone call from a tearful Lindhout who seemed to be reading a statement: "My name is Amanda Lindhout and I am a Canadian citizen and I've been held hostage by gunmen in Somalia for nearly 10 months.
 I'm in a desperate situation.
 I'm being kept in a dark, windowless, room in chains without any clean drinking water and little or no food.
 I've been very sick for months without any medicine....
 I love my country and want to live to see it again.
 Without food or medicine, I will die here."

 On November 25, 2009, after 460 days as a hostage, Lindhout and Brennan were released following a ransom payment made by their families through a private firm that specializes in kidnappings and ransom payments.
 She was hospitalized in Nairobi for two weeks and treated for acute malnourishment.
 Following her release, Lindhout said she found the coverage of her hostage experience to be sensational.
 In September 2013, Tina Brown of the Daily Beast was accused of falsely printing stories about Lindhout during her captivity, including an incorrect story about an alleged Lindhout pregnancy that never took place.
 A resulting retraction was printed by National Public Radio in response to Brown's comments.

-On June 12, 2015, the RCMP announced the arrest of Ali Omar Ader, in Ottawa, describing him as the "main negotiator" in the hostage-taking of Lindhout and Nigel Brennan.
+On June 12, 2015, the Royal Canadian Mounted Police announced the arrest of Ali Omar Ader, in Ottawa, describing him as the "main negotiator" in the hostage-taking of Lindhout and Nigel Brennan.
 On June 18, 2018, Ader was sentenced to 15 years in prison for the kidnapping.